elsayed-lab/hpgltools/README.md

 ## Compiled Prerequisites

-Quite a few packages used by hpgltools have compiled code, here is an incomplete list of requisites and the likely Debian-based (circa 201811) solution.
+Quite a few packages used by hpgltools have compiled code, here is an incomplete list of requisites and the likely Debian-based.

 * The basics: gcc,g++,gfortran,make,boost,build-essential,automake,autoconf
 * curl
-* graphviz (This has problems, I ended up using the Rgraphviz from github and fiddling around in the src/ directory to get it to compile.)
-* java
 * libgvc
 * libnlopt
 * libxml2
-* mysqlclient (mariadb)
 * pandoc
 * pkg-config
 * texlive